omnister/typemon/README.md

 has been no typing or mousing for the user-defined rest time.

-Included here is a version of typemon (abbreviated to "tm") for running with the Tcl/Tk wish interpreter (for Tk version 8.4).  check out "http://www.scriptic.com" for the latest Tcl/Tk release.
+Included here is a version of typemon (abbreviated to "tm") for running with the Tcl/Tk wish interpreter (for Tk version 8.4).
+Check out "https://www.tcl-lang.org/" for the latest Tcl/Tk release.

 Also included is the man page "tm.1", and the "typehisto" script for creating a weekly typing summary for your doctor.